Azure blue sage, Salvia azurea

 Garden tips: Azure blue sage is suitable for mixed wildflower and naturalistic plantings, particularly if planted with tall native grasses such as bluestem (Andropogon spp.) that can help support the tall, sometimes spindly-looking stems.

-Azure blue sage plants are not typically commercially available, however some nurseries that specialize in Florida native plants may occasionally carry it.
+Azure blue sage is sometimes available from nurseries that specialize in Florida native plants.
 Visit www.plantrealflorida.org to find a nursery in your area.

-For more information on other Salvia species, see these resources:
+For information on other Salvia species, see these resources: